-- downloadable fact sheets:
+- downloadable fact sheets;

-- in person at Info Centres; and
+- in person at the Adelaide Railway Station InfoCentre; and

-- via a telephone call to the Info Line.
+- via a telephone call to the InfoLine.

 Information provided covers issues such as direct assistance that can be provided by staff; position and location of on-board allocated spaces and size of mobility scooters.
 Companion Cards that provide for a person to travel free and to accompany and assist with boarding are also available.